TACC/Lmod/docs/source/030_installing.rst

-Also sites can set the environment variable $LMOD_SITE_MODULEPATH with a colon separate list of directories to $MODULEPATH.
-This variable is used in /etc/profile.d/z00_lmod.\* So it must be defined before the z00_lmod.\* file is source.  ($LMOD_SITE_MODULEPATH is new in Lmod 8.5.18)
+Also sites can set the environment variable $LMOD_SITE_MODULEPATH with a colon separate list of directories which will be prepended to
+$MODULEPATH.
+This variable is used in /etc/profile.d/z00_lmod.\* So it must be defined before the z00_lmod.\* file is source.
+($LMOD_SITE_MODULEPATH is new in Lmod 8.5.18)

 .. note ::